 4. Roof issues

 Living in Australia, we see our fair share of wild weather.
-Storms are a common cause of issues that are found in a house inspection.
+Storms are a common cause of issues that are found in a house inspection report.

 Our building inspector Michael, says that strong winds account for many failed property inspections, as buyers don’t often see the damage to the roof tiles and shingles.